BS Supply Chain Management

 • Students must also pass Urdu, Islamiat and Pakistan Studies (via O-Level/SSC/HSD)

-Admissions to earn the MLM and MGM degree by Thunderbird Global School of Management at Arizona State University (ASU):
+Admissions to earn the MLM and MGM degree by Thunderbird School of Global Management at Arizona State University (ASU):

 Master of Leadership Management (MLM) online: NIT undergraduate program diploma + official transcripts from every college or institution attended, including NIT’s.
 Must submit original transcripts and English translated transcripts.